-Legend: ✓ Required ● Recommended ▲ Guidance n/a Not applicable to the certification
+Legend: ✓ Required ● Recommended ▲ Guidance

-The boundary for product level certifications must be consistent with the definition of the subject.
+The boundary for product-type certifications must be consistent with the definition of the subject.
 For cradle-to-customer subjects, the boundary must extend from cradle to the point at which the client applying for CarbonNeutral® certification is no longer the owner or purchaser of the transportation/storage service.
 If using an EPD which meets the requirements specified in Guidance 2.8, the emission sources required for the EPD shall prevail over the emissions sources specified above.
 For further information regarding appropriate boundaries for cradle-to-customer certifications, see Guidance 1.4.
 For cradle-to-grave subjects, the boundary must extend to end-of-life disposal.